 Date of birth

-Huddersfield Town completed the signing of TSV 1860 Munich captain Christopher Schindler for an undisclosed club record fee in late June 2016.
+Huddersfield Town completed the signing of TSV 1860 Munich captain Christopher Schindler for what was then an club record fee in late June 2016.

 The seven figure fee the Club paid for the 26 year-old eclipsed the amount paid for reigning Player of the Year Nahki Wells, who arrived from Bradford City in January 2014.